 Looking at the root causes of an addiction or substance misuse problem often reveals much more than the focused problem.
 Codependency is a very common illness that many alcoholics and drug addicts suffer from, as do their significant others.

 You may be wondering “what is codependency?” or “what does being codependent look like?”

 Codependency takes on many different forms.
 The key to recognising codependency is that the relationship is unhealthy, painful and toxic; usually to both parties involved but more so for the codependent.

-Here we detail 4 examples of codependency that are very familiar to us at PCP; Codependents can often turn to substance misuse to dull the pain of their intolerable reality and circumstances.
+Here we detail 4 examples of codependency that are very familiar to us at the Perry Clayman Project; Codependents can often turn to substance misuse to dull the pain of their intolerable reality and circumstances.

-- A love avoidant parent and codependent child – an adult child caring for an ill or disabled mother or father who they feel duty bound to care for.
-Even though they receive no gratitude and have sacrificed their life, they remain in the toxic relationship due to feeling guilt and shame
+- A love avoidant parent and codependent child – an adult child caring for an ill or disabled mother or father who they feel duty-bound to care for.
+Even though they receive no gratitude and have sacrificed their life, they remain in a toxic relationship due to feeling guilt and shame.

 - A codependent in a relationship with a love avoidant, abuser, narcissist or sex addict.
-A codependent will settle for behaviour that to most is totally unacceptable.
+A codependent will settle for behaviour that, to most, is totally unacceptable.
 They do not see the truth of their reality.
 They will tolerate verbal and physical beatings, commitment avoidance, psychological abuse, unfaithfulness and betrayal.
-They feel this is all they are worth and so stay in the the toxic relationship.
+They feel this is all they are worth and so stay in the toxic relationship.

 - Two codependent addicts.
 They will go through an endless cycle of one getting clean and one relapsing, leading the other to relapse each time.
 They feel as addicted to each other as they do to alcohol or drugs.